 When messaging, remember your colleague can’t see your reactions.
 If a picture tells a thousand words – then a Gif is a great way to express yourself.
 In Webex Teams you can search from thousands of Gifs to find the perfect expression of yourself at any time.

 Being remote doesn’t mean you need to change your team culture.
 While you may not have a cake to share – you can still celebrate those moments that matter, like birthdays, delivering a project or achieving a goal – virtually!
-Turn on your cameras and schedule time to connect as a team over video. take a look at this and !
+Turn on your cameras and schedule time to connect as a team over video. take a look at this baby/bridal shower, and costume party!